-The only reason you survive is because you run inside and dive into the cast-iron tub just as the shock wave hits.
-You bump into your crooked front door and look up to the burning ruins of your neighborhood.
-Deadly fallout is on its way.
-Should you stay in your wobbly house or run across town to the public library to take refuge in its basement?
+The only way to survive is to run inside and dive into a cast-iron tub just as the shock wave hits.
+You look up to the burning ruins of your neighborhood and realize that deadly fallout is on its way.
+Should you stay in your house or run across town to the public library?
 A new mathematical model may have the answer.A bomb case would produce a very destructive nuclear explosion, but not as large as that of a nuclear weapon developed for strategic military purposes.
 There has been much debate about Russia's threat to use tactical nuclear weapons in its war against Ukraine.